chadgeary/cloudworkstation/README.md

 - Authenticate with default credentials guacadmin:guacadmin
 - Change the guacadmin password via guacadmin -> Settings -> Preferences
 - Launch the desktop via guacadmin -> Home -> cloud_workstation

-# AMI Notes
-- AMI is [Ubuntu 2004](https://cloud-images.ubuntu.com/locator/ec2/), change the vendor_* vars as needed (especially the date).
-- AMI is assumed to have SSM installed, if not - install via user_data.